GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 {% Aside 'important' %}

-Do not use these numbers for comparing the frameworks listed.
+We recommend not solely making decisions on the frameworks you are choosing based on the numbers above, without being aware of additional nuance.
+Many different variables contribute to making a framework suitable for your web apps, and the table only reflects INP.
+Additionally, the used dataset only looks into landing pages which is not the typical use case for some of the listed frameworks.
 Besides the framework used, several other reasons could affect performance metrics.
+It is also worth noting that frameworks are often used for different application holotypes, which may play a factor here.
 The purpose of the data is to indicate the extent of effort required to meet INP goals if your site uses a specific framework.

 {% endAside %}

 The table shows the percentage of origins on each framework with a good responsiveness score.
 The numbers are encouraging but tell us that there is much room for improvement.

-# How does JavaScript affect INP?
+## How does JavaScript affect INP?

 INP values in the field correlate well with the Total Blocking Time (TBT) observed in the lab.
 This could imply that any script that blocks the main thread for a long duration would be bad for INP.
 Heavy JavaScript execution after any interaction could block the main thread for an extended period and delay the response to that interaction.
 Some of the common causes that lead to blocking scripts are: